 Keep this in mind when you are shopping for a He Shou Wu supplement.
 Another way to make sure you are getting the most from your He Shou Wu is to take it with raw honey as it “speeds up the delivery of the active substances to the body, plus it helps with the absorption of the nutrients on a cellular level.”

 Mansdorf warns, “He Shou Wu can have harsh effects on the digestive tract, especially for those with too much heat in their system, who are prone to diarrhea.
-To avoid this, make sure your take He Shou Wu in conjunction with probiotics.”
+To avoid this, make sure you’re take He Shou Wu in conjunction with probiotics.”

 Luckily, Equilbrium’s Energy Formula contains a powerful dose of He Shou Wu in combination with raw honey and probiotics.
 Reed recommends taking the herb in the morning right when the body wakes up.